 “The medication is identical to the human T4,” Dr. Reddy said.
 “It’s important we give just the right amount, which is dependent on many factors that can mess up dosing, including weight changes and whether you take it with food, vitamins or estrogen.”

 Here are a few factors that can help make sure your medication is effective:

 - Purchase the medication from the same pharmacy

 - Take two to three hours before or after food

-- Take the medication at the same time every day
+- Take your medicine at the same time every day

-If these symptoms persist without treatment, hypothyroidism can progress to its most severe form called myxedema coma, Dr. Reddy says, where your body slows down almost to the point of death.
-It requires immediate intensive-care treatment.
+If symptoms persist without treatment, hypothyroidism can progress to its most severe form, called myxedema coma, Dr. Reddy said.
+This condition causes the body to slow down almost to the point of death.
+It requires immediate intensive care treatment.

-“For patients with overt hypothyroidism,” says Dr. Reddy, “replacing thyroid hormone with levothyroxine makes a big difference in terms of mood and in terms of quality of life.”
+“For patients with overt hypothyroidism, replacing thyroid hormone with levothyroxine makes a big difference in mood and quality of life,” Dr. Reddy said.